Education Grantees 2026: Capacity-Building of Community Leaders (Philippines)

 The project seeks to strengthen SABGI’s role as a local climate education hub by bringing together community leaders, educators, youth organizers, and other local stakeholders for a series of participatory workshops on climate awareness, ecosystems, and community-based action.

-This May (2026), we began conducting field visits and consultations to better understand the needs, concerns, and existing knowledge of surrounding communities.
+This May, we began conducting field visits and consultations to better understand the needs, concerns, and existing knowledge of surrounding communities.
 These conversations have helped shape the development of the climate education module that will guide the workshops.
-We are currently finalizing the list of participants who will commit to the workshop series.
-Most participants are youth in their early collegiate years taking courses in the arts, engineering, and education, alongside other young community members interested in environmental work and public engagement.
-The project hopes to support them not only in developing climate awareness, but also in strengthening their confidence in facilitating learning activities within their own communities.
+Participants comprise youth in their early collegiate years taking courses in the arts, engineering, and education, alongside other young community members interested in environmental work and public engagement.
+The project is designed to support them not only in developing climate awareness, but also in strengthening their confidence in facilitating learning activities within their own communities.

-The module remains a work in progress while consultations continue and is expected to be completed by the end of May in preparation for activities scheduled throughout June and July.
-It begins by situating climate change as a lived and interconnected planetary condition that shapes everyday life, livelihoods, and ecosystems.
+The module used for the workshop begins by situating climate change as a lived and interconnected planetary condition that shapes everyday life, livelihoods, and ecosystems.
 Participants are encouraged to think critically about how systems of development, economic structures, and patterns of resource use contribute to ecological imbalance, while also recognizing the importance of grassroots action, local knowledge, and collective action in response to biodiversity and climate change.

-The second chapter moves from land to sea to explore marine ecosystems and their relationship with coastal communities.
+During the second workshop we travelled from land to sea to explore marine ecosystems and their relationship with coastal communities.
 In collaboration with Marine Conservation Philippines (MCP), participants will learn about Coastal Resource Management (CRM), Marine Protected Areas (MPAs), scientific research, and the role of marine conservation in sustaining biodiversity and livelihoods.
-Discussions will explore coral bleaching, warming seas, overfishing, destructive coastal development, and carbon sequestration, while also presenting community-based approaches such as sustainable fisheries and seaweed farming.
+Discussions will explore coral bleaching, warming seas, overfishing, destructive coastal development, and carbon sequestration, while also presenting community-based approaches.
 Participants will tour MCP’s facilities and visit nearby fisherfolk communities to better understand the relationship between marine ecosystems and local stewardship.
+Participants were able to participate in World Turtle Day and learn about conservation measures.
+Some of the other participants were also able to do snorkeling and got to connect with the marine biodiversity in a local beach.
+Hanquinet also shared about his sailing experience during the 70s and 80s from the Caribbean to the Pacific, and how he witnessed the very first effort of MPAs in the Visayas region.

-The third chapter focuses on mangrove ecosystems and their importance in climate resilience and coastal livelihoods.
-Participants will learn about mangroves as “blue carbon” ecosystems that absorb and store significant amounts of carbon while protecting coastlines and supporting marine biodiversity.
-The workshop also reflects on the history of mangrove degradation and reforestation efforts in the Philippines, including why many past planting initiatives struggled due to poor site selection and short-term volunteerism disconnected from local realities.
-Rather than treating mangrove conservation as a one-time activity, the session emphasizes long-term community stewardship and capacity-building, particularly through engagement with local women-led conservation efforts in Siit.
+The third workshop focuses on mangrove ecosystems and their importance in climate resilience and coastal livelihoods.
+This took place within a mangrove site in collaboration with SIPAMACOWA (Siit-Palinpinon Mangrove Conservation Women’s Association).
+Participants learned about mangroves as “blue carbon” ecosystems that absorb and store significant amounts of carbon while protecting coastlines and supporting marine biodiversity.
+The workshop also reflected on the history of mangrove degradation and reforestation efforts in the Philippines, including why many past planting initiatives struggled due to poor site selection and short-term volunteerism disconnected from local realities.
+The day concluded with a shared culinary experience, where participants harvested and prepared local coastal foods such as seashells, seaweed, and jellyfish.